-4.2 RS232 Interface
+4.2.2 RS232 Interface

-The RS232 interface is the serial asynchronous communication interface which is compliant to EIA-RS232 standards.
+The RS232 interface is the serial asynchronous communication interface.
 It has the characteristics of the long transmission distance and less number of transmission wire.
 Most of the current computer has the RS232 interface.
 Recently, RS232 interface is gradually being replaced by USB interface because of its low transmission rate and inconvenient connection.